Bodedern: Listed buildings

 The parish church (St Edern's Church, Bodedern) dates from the 14th century and is a Grade II* listed building, being listed because it is considered a good example of a late medieval church with some fine interior fittings.

 Presaddfed Hall is a small grade II* listed country house which stands amongst woodlands to the north-east of the village at the southern tip of Llyn Llywenan.
 The main block was built in 1686 and is joined to an earlier block by a later block built in 1875.
 A walled garden lies to the east of the house.
 The manor was once the seat of the Lewis family, William Lewis (born 1526) is an example who served as High Sheriff of Anglesey, and was a politician holding public offices in parliament.
 The hall is now a country hotel.

 Presaddfed Burial Chamber is a pair of Neolithic chamber tombs located a short distance northwest of Bodedern near the southern end of Llyn Llywenan.

 The other scheduled monument within the community is an early Christian cemetery, east of the village, which is thought to be the location of an ancient chapel, Eglwys Ederyn.
 The site, at which 114 burials were recorded, was excavated in 1971, revealing several stone cists, and a stone inscribed with the word 'Ercagni', now kept in Bodedern Church.

+2017 National Eisteddfod

+Bodedern was the site of the 2017 National Eisteddfod of Wales, which took place from 4 to 13 August.
+Between 13,000 and 16,000 people visited the Maes on each day, with many arriving by shuttle bus from the Mona Showground.